mike-tutkowski/ms-cse/README.md

   includes more than just "for hire" trips.
 In the future, consider excluding those trips when figuring out the average cost for the taxiquery API call.

+* Configure GitHub to run unit and system/integration tests when a Pull Request is opened against this repo (and when new changes are pushed to the Pull Request).